 Holders of Shares holding their Shares through fungible securities accounts wishing to attend the meeting in person must present a certificate (issued by the financial institution or professional depositary holding such Shares) evidencing deposit of their Shares and certifying the number of Shares recorded in the relevant account as of the Record Date.
-Certificates certifying the number of Shares recorded in the relevant account as of a date other than the Record Date will not be accepted and such shareholders will not be admitted to the meeting.
+Certificates certifying the number of Shares recorded in the relevant account as of the Record Date.
+Certificates certifying the number of Shares will not be admitted to the meeting.
 Each certificate must (i) indicate the stock exchange on which the Shares evidenced by such certificate trade, and (ii) in case of certificates evidencing Shares trading on the Argentine or Italian stock exchanges, certify that such Shares have been blocked for trading until the date of the meeting.
 Certificates must be filed at least five days before the meeting with the Company at its registered address or at the address stated in the convening notice or, in case the Shares of the